 The Channel 4 Diversity in Advertising Award is a commitment to help improve diversity in advertising each year until 2020.
 Each year the £1 million airtime award is focused on a different area of diversity and encourages the advertising industry to embrace inclusive campaigns and extend Channel 4’s leadership in diversity beyond its editorial output and into the ad breaks.

-The £1 million Diversity in Advertising Award for 2018 will focus on the portrayal of women in advertising.
-The award, which offers £1 million worth of commercial airtime to the winning creative idea, is inviting brands and creative agencies to develop a campaign which explores both the proportion of representation and how women are represented in adverts.
+The 2019 award is focusing on how the LGBT+ community is represented in advertising.
+Brands and creative agencies were invited to develop a campaign which explores both the proportion of representation and how this community are represented in adverts.

 The award was set up to encourage the UK advertising industry to think differently about diverse inclusion in all its forms.
-In 2018, we are focusing on the portrayal of women in advertising.
+In 2019, we are focusing on the representation of the LGBT+ community in advertising.

 Campaigns which surprise or challenge the audience, and engage them in positive discussion and debate about the issue are welcomed.

 The core campaign idea needs to be a 30-60 second TV spot, which will launch on Channel 4 in Feb 2020.
 However, the judges are keen to see how the campaign idea could live beyond that spot, elsewhere in the world of TV and also how it might translate through the rest of the media landscape.